 For outdoor portraits, use an assistant and a large folding reflector instead of a flash.
 Or both.

 Use a diffusor on the flash in order to avoid hard reflections.
+If you don't want to invest, a piece of white plastic or even a sheet can do.

 Be bossy when taking group pictures: don't hesitate to order or even push people around, you know the usual, having to push back the mother in law who is 2 steps in front of everybody else, put small people in the front, kick tall ones to the back, etc...
 You'll need to scream your lungs off to gather all the cousins who are too busy drinking Champagne on the other side of the park.